rustyrussell/bolts/12-offer-encoding.md

 the invoice request amount exceeds the amount it's expecting (i.e. its `offer_amount` after any currency conversion, multiplied by `invoice_quantity`, if any).

-`invoice_replace` allows the mutually-agreed removal of an old unpaid invoice; the sender can use this in the case of stuck payments.
-If the sender successfully replaces the stuck invoice, they may make a second payment so that it can prove double-payment should the receiver still accept the first, delayed payment.

 # Invoices